mahowak/mahowak.github.io/index.md

 ### Articles

- N. Rezaii, K. Mahowald, R. Ryskin, B. Dickerson, E. Gibson.
-2022.
-[A syntax–lexicon trade-off in language production](http://tedlab.mit.edu/tedlab_website/researchpapers/Rezaiia,Mahowald,%20Ryskin,%20Dickersona%20&%20Gibson%202022.pdf).
-\textit{Proceedings of the National Academy of Sciences} 119 (25), e2120203119.

  A. Kaushal, K. Mahowald.
 2022.
 [What do tokens know about their characters and how do they know it?](https://arxiv.org/pdf/2206.02608).
 Proceedings of NAACL 2022.

+ N. Rezaii, K. Mahowald, R. Ryskin, B. Dickerson, E. Gibson.
+2022.
+[A syntax–lexicon trade-off in language production](http://tedlab.mit.edu/tedlab_website/researchpapers/Rezaiia,Mahowald,%20Ryskin,%20Dickersona%20&%20Gibson%202022.pdf).
+*Proceedings of the National Academy of Sciences* 119 (25), e2120203119.

+V. Kovatchev, T. Chatterjee, V. Govindarajan, J. Chen, E. Choi, G. Chronis, A. Das, K. Erk, M. Lease, J. Li, Y. Wu, K. Mahowald.
+2022. [longhorns at DADC 2022: How many linguists does it take to fool a Question Answering model?
+A systematic approach to adversarial attacks](https://arxiv.org/pdf/2206.14729.pdf).
+Proceedings of \textit{DADC 2022}.

 {% marginfigure assets/img/oxlex.jpeg 'Oxford Handbook of the Mental Lexicon (with cover art by Blake).' %}K. Mahowald, I. Dautriche, M. Braginsky, E. Gibson.
 2022.
 [Efficient communication and the organization of the lexicon](https://psyarxiv.com/4an6v).
 In [*Oxford University Press Handbook of the Mental Lexicon*](https://www.amazon.com/Oxford-Handbook-Mental-Lexicon-Handbooks/dp/0198845006).